HSF/hsf.github.io/_gsocblogs/2022/blog_Acts_TirthankarMazumder.md

 #### How Matrix Math Libraries Work
 All matrix math libraries use something called [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) (short for Single Instruction, Multiple Data) to achieve a speed-up compared to a naïve implementation.

 Let's take the example of adding two 4-dimensional vectors together.
 The naïve way of doing it is to take one element from each vector, add it, and then store the result in the result vector.
-This takes 4 instructions to complete.
+This takes 4 add instructions to complete.
 However, with a SIMD ISA ([Instruction Set Architecture](https://en.wikipedia.org/wiki/Instruction_set_architecture)) all one needs to do is load the 4 elements of each vector into a SIMD register, add them, and store the result in a result vector.
-This takes just 1 instruction to complete.
+This takes just 1 add instruction to complete.

 <center><a href="https://commons.wikimedia.org/wiki/File:SIMD2.svg#/media/File:SIMD2.svg"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/ce/SIMD2.svg/400px-SIMD2.svg.png" alt="SIMD2.svg"></a></center>